-Each Cray system that runs CNL has its own unique hardware configuration.
-This includes the number of nodes on the system and the physical location of the nodes.
-In addition, each installation contains its own unique file system configuration.
+Each Cray system that runs CNL has its own unique hardware configuration, including the number of nodes on the system, the physical location of the nodes, and a unique file system configuration.
+For this reason, the default csa.conf files can only be used as a template.
+A new version of the CNL compute node image must be created after editing csa.conf in order to implement the changes.

-Since the file system and node configurations for each Cray system is unique, the default /etc/opt/cray/csa/csa.conf file can only be used as a template.
 The parameters shown in the following table are used to define the accounting file system configuration and the node configuration for your system.
 You must change the settings of these parameters so that they conform to your system configuration.